maarten-pennings/P2000/readme.md

 To connect it to a PC, you need an old style D25 connector/converter, and a cable to convert from serial to USB.
 I used a [US232R-500-BULK](https://nl.mouser.com/ProductDetail/FTDI/US232R-500-BULK).

+> Just using RX/TX is not enough, probably RTS needs to be high as well.
+> Check details in [natlab nieuwsbrief](https://github.com/p2000t/documentation/blob/main/NatLab/nieuwsbriefnatlab064-095.pdf) nr 76

 In the PC start a terminal, e.g. [ninjaterm](https://ninjaterm-app.mbedded.ninja/), connect to the correct COM port with settings 1200,8,N,1, and